Logo Voyage

 Get in

 Harbour café.
-View to the harbour entrance.
+View to the harbour entrance

 There are few buses to Kasnäs, and they do not necessarily combine with the Örö ferries.
 Connections to Dalsbruk are better, with a few services a day, e.g. from Turku (1¾ hours, €18.70), Salo (1½ hours, €15) or Helsinki (3 hours, €36).
 Take a taxi (or your bike) from Dalsbruk, 20 km (€34–50).

-With private vessels the guest harbour, where also the ferry quay is situated, is the only allowed entry point, unless the harbour master assigns other moorings (as sometimes in peek season).
+With private vessels the guest harbour, where also the ferry quay is situated, is the only allowed entry point, unless the harbour master assigns other moorings (as sometimes in peak season).
 If you arrive by canoe or kayak, there is also a landing spot on the south shore, near the camping site.
 Anchoring is forbidden (there are lots of unmarked cables).

 • 1 Guest harbour (2.4-m fairway from the north, via the 9-m UtöHanko fairway, forking off north of Rosala), +358 40-144-7769, .
 Year round (if you don't mind ice in winter); call harbour master for visiting off season.
 Facilities include septic tank emptying, toilet, water, washing facilities, café and sauna.
 Mooring between booms, side berthing for bigger vessels.
 Open for north-easterly winds.
 Nautical chart 644, chart series B (Western Gulf of Finland).
 Harbour draught 3.0 m.